Volume 5 • Number 1 • March 2012

 Of course, I’ve continued (over the years) to do my best to keep my archive in what I presumed to be a relatively well organized and up-to-date state.
 Nevertheless, with the advent of computers and the conspicuously statistical nature of modern data-gathering, I now have the ability to instantly track (with often distressing accuracy) the ubiquitous gaps in my overall organizational plan.
 And I also have to wonder… at what point did I go from being a hoarder, to being an obsessive compulsive?
 (Oh… that’s right... one pretty much goes with the other, doesn't it?)

 Truth be told, I’m discovering that I greatly prefer being a photographer to being a librarian, or an archivist.
-Simply put, I find the nature of this kind of spring cleaning exercise to be painfully boring and just a little bit too repetitive.
+Simply put, I find the nature of this kind of spring cleaning exercise to be somewhat less than personally fulfilling.
+I'd rather be taking pictures.

 Nevertheless, the question becomes: Is the act of maintaining and organizing one’s own archive really a necessary part of being a photographer?
 Unfortunately, to some degree I think the answer to that question is… Yes.
 As photographers, maintaining reasonable access to the work that we’ve done over the years is an integral part of being a serious photographer.
 If nothing else, a collector may one day decide to purchase a print made from a specific negative that you produced some 30-40 years ago.
 What are your chances of selling that print if you can’t find it?
 And if the negative itself remains uncataloged and buried in a box somewhere (usually labeled: "misc.") how many hours and/or days might you spend rooting it out?
 I don’t know about you, but I’ve never been a big fan of these kinds of scavenger hunts.